 While many are aware of yoga, yet many are reluctant that there exists something called yoga therapy.
 So what is Yoga Therapy?
-Yoga may look difficult with lots of stretching and weird postures, the practice has been designed in such way that it not only keeps your body fit and healthy but enhances your mental health to keep your body, mind, and soul healthy.
+Yoga may look difficult with lots of stretching and weird postures to learn yoga people join Yoga teacher training in Rishikesh, the practice has been designed in such way that it not only keeps your body fit and healthy but enhances your mental health to keep your body, mind, and soul healthy.
 Yoga is a complete therapy in itself with asanas (yogic postures), pranayama (the breathing techniques) and meditation for creating a holistic approach to life.

 While the benefits of yoga therapy are innumerable, yoga therapy has been the single-handedly the best way to remove stress.
 Below are some of the points stressing the benefits of yoga therapy: